yewstack/yew/website/docs/advanced-topics/server-side-rendering.md

-Not only this wastes CPU resources by repeatedly rendering components, but the data client also needs to provide a way to make the data fetched on the server-side available during hydration process to make sure that the the virtual dom returned by initial render is consistent with the server-side rendered DOM tree which can be hard to implement.
+Not only this wastes CPU resources by repeatedly rendering components, but the data client also needs to provide a way to make the data fetched on the server-side available during hydration process to make sure that the virtual dom returned by initial render is consistent with the server-side rendered DOM tree which can be hard to implement.

 Yew takes a different approach by trying to solve this issue with `<Suspense />`.